The Bystander Effect: 7 Reasons People Don’t Attempt CPR

 The Bystander Effect

-Also known as bystander apathy, the bystander effect is a theory first introduced by John Darley and Bibb Latané that states that the presence of other bystanders in an emergency decreases a person’s likelihood to help.
+Also known as bystander apathy, the bystander effect is a theory first introduced by John Darley and Bibb Latané that states that the presence of other bystanders in an emergency decreases the likelihood that someone will help.

 Following the murder of Kitty Genovese, who received no help despite the presence of multiple witnesses, Darley and Latané conducted a series of experiments that helped them both define the bystander effect and begin to understand why people hesitate to intervene when an emergency occurs.

 While the reasons for a bystander’s inaction can and do vary, Darley and Latané found that often people simply assume that someone else will help, so they don’t need to.
-But when everyone makes this assumption, no one steps forward, and the emergency victim may fail to receive the help they need until it’s too late.
+But when everyone makes this assumption, no one steps forward, and the emergency victim may not receive the help they need until after it’s too late.

 If you see an emergency happening, don’t wait for someone else to help, because everyone else may be waiting for you to act first.
 Instead, do what you can to help as soon as you recognize that there is an emergency.
 Even better, start preparing now by getting CPR certified so you’ll be well-equipped to administer life-saving aid.